 More also, Biomedical engineering is concerned with the development and manufacture of prostheses, medical devices, diagnostic devices, drugs and other therapies.
 This unique field encompasses bio-instrumentation, bio-materials, bio-mechanics, medical imaging, genetic engineering, orthopedic surgery, cellular and tissue engineering.
 The combination of Mechanical Engineering, Electronics Engineering, Sciences with Computers for communication and control, led to the emergence of interdisciplinary courses such as Mechatronics, Computer Integrated Manufacturing (CIM), Geographical Information System (GIS), Bio Technology, Bio Mechanics, Bio Medical Instrumentation and Bio Medical Engineering

-What is JAMB UTME subject combination (subjects needed) for Biomedical Engineering?
+JAMB UTME subject combination (requirements) for Biomedical Engineering

-What is Direct Entry requirement (that is the required A-level result you need) to study Biomedical Engineering?
+Direct Entry requirement (required A-level result) to study Biomedical Engineering

 Two ‘A’ level passes in Chemistry and any one of Physics, Biology/Zoology/ Botany and Maths.